Browse Category

 One of the best snack foods to be eaten with friends.

-Cha Kueh – white radish typically fried with egg and sweet soy sauce – is usually served in a huge portion and as a side dish as it is meant to be shared with lots of people while waiting for their main orders to arrive.
+Cha Kueh – white radish typically fried with egg and sweet soy sauce – is usually served in a generous portion, often as a shared side dish while everyone waits for their main orders to arrive.

-Compared to the other dishes on this list, Cha Kueh is the fastest dish to reach your table taking perhaps about 5 minutes depending on the queue at that particular food stall.
+Compared to the other dishes on this list, Cha Kueh is usually the fastest to reach your table, often taking just about five minutes depending on the queue at the stall.

 6. Kueh Chap